-USA (Mountain View)
+United States (Mountain View)

 “Whoever you are, wherever you are, you only have to know one thing.
 You can learn anything.”

 In 2008, hedge fund analyst Salman Khan went from making YouTube maths videos for his cousin to providing social good on a much larger scale – delivering world-class, free education to anyone of any age, anywhere, any time.
-He built a database of over 4,000 interactive instructional tutorials from physics to history, using step-by-step doodles, screen capture software and his personal ‘superstar teacher’ voiceover.
+Over time, he built a database of over 10,000 interactive instructional tutorials from physics to history, using step-by-step doodles, screen capture software and his personal ‘superstar teacher’ voiceover.

 Salman Khan, CEO